 Before discussing whether or not a reverse mortgage is a good idea, we first need to know what it is.

-A HECM reverse mortgage loan is only available to homeowners who are 62 years of age or older and have significant equity in their homes.
-The home must also be the homeowners’ primary residence.
+A HECM reverse mortgage is the most common type of reverse mortgage.
+It is a type of home loan available only to homeowners who are 62 years of age or older and have significant equity in their homes.
+The home must also be the homeowner’s primary residence and in good condition.
 Reverse mortgages cannot be obtained for a vacation home or investment property.

 It provides a way for homeowners to tap into their equity without having to take on additional monthly mortgage payments.
-When a homeowner takes out a reverse mortgage, it pays off the current mortgage, if there is one, and eliminates the monthly payments that go with it.
+When a homeowner takes out a reverse mortgage loan, it pays off the current traditional mortgage.

-For any remaining equity, borrowers have the option of receiving their funds as a lump sum, monthly payments, a line of credit, or a combination of the three.
+For any remaining equity, borrowers have the option of receiving their funds as a lump sum payment, monthly payments, a line of credit, or a combination of the three.

-There are no limitations on how the money can or can’t be used.
-The money that homeowners receive can be used however they would like.
-Some common uses of reverse mortgage funds include supplementing monthly income, funding major home projects such as home upgrades and renovations, paying off credit card debt and personal loans, and as a backup source of funds to cover unplanned expenses.
+There are no limitations on how the reverse mortgage proceeds can or can’t be used.
+Some common uses of reverse mortgage funds include supplementing monthly income, funding major home projects such as home improvements and renovations, paying off credit card debt and personal loans, and as a backup source of funds to cover unplanned expenses.

 A reverse mortgage is paid back when the homeowner decides to sell, the home is no longer the homeowner’s primary residence, or the homeowner passes away.